JumboCode/G-Code/README.md

 # Frontend

-This is the frontend for the G-Code project
+This is the setup for the frontend for the G-Code project

 ## Setup